What is Bitcoin and should you buy any?

 - The curious - Bitcoin's an exciting new technology, and many want to just understand the future of money and be part of the conversation.

-Everyone has their own motivations, but the purpose of this guide is for the third type.
+Everyone has their own motivations when it comes to buying and selling Bitcoin, but the purpose of this guide is for the third type.
 I bought a small amount of Bitcoin myself to understand and appreciate this new technology and the opportunities it brings.

 Once you actually give it a go by buying and sending some Bitcoin, it becomes a whole lot simpler to understand!

-So yes, I believe everyone would benefit by buying a tiny bit of Bitcoin just to educate themselves on what could quickly become part of our future.
+I believe everyone would benefit by buying a tiny bit of Bitcoin just to educate themselves on the digital currency, which could quickly become part of our future.

 I do think Bitcoin is the first cryptocurrency that has the potential to do something like change the world - Peter Thiel, Co-Founder of PayPal

-I'm going to walk you through the exact steps I took to buy my own Bitcoin.
+I'm going to walk you through the exact steps I took to buy Bitcoin.
 I bought some for the sole purpose of going through the motions.

-There are plenty of other (potentially questionable) methods and websites you could use – which could be slightly cheaper – but this was all about minimising risk and complication for myself as a total newbie.
+There are plenty of other (potentially questionable) methods and websites where you can buy cyrptocurrency - which could be slightly cheaper - but this was all about minimising risk and complication for myself as a total newbie.